bocoup/web-platform-contribution-guide/_sources/directory.rst.txt

 ----------------------

 Successful specification changes aren't made in a vacuum.
-It may seem reasonable to think that a working group responsible for a standard decide how things should work, and then implementers are required to comply, but this isn't how things happen in practice.
+It may seem reasonable to think that a working group responsible for a standard decide how things will work, and then implementers are required to comply, but this isn't how things happen in practice.
 Instead it is an iterative process where implementations inform what is specified, as much as the influence in the other direction.
 Therefore it is important to talk to the people who are likely to implement your proposed change.
 It is also important to talk to other parties that are affected: web developers, framework developers, and people who maintain the relevant specification and related tests.